 - Storage boxes – to secure foods from pets and insects

-- Refrigerator – get one if you plan to sell perishable items
+- Refrigerator – consider a tabletop version if you plan to sell perishable items

 The amount of money needed to start a gift basket business is subjective.
 It all depends on answers to the following questions:

 - Are you starting a full-time or part-time business?